jrandleman/Heist-Scheme/README.md

 ```

 #### Constructor:
-0. User-defined `make-<class-name>` ctor is optional, if undefined will be generated
+0. User-defined `<class-name>` ctor is optional, if undefined will be generated
    - Generated ctor is either nullary, or accepts a container to initialize member values:
      * container = name-value [`hash-map`](#Hash-Map-Procedures), or value [`list`](#ListPair-Procedures)/[`vector`](#Vector-Procedures)!
    - Default ctor is always available via `new-<class-name>`